Home > Disclaimer > Late Effects

 Mucosal inflammation may result in chronic fibrosis and scarring.
 The small intestine is especially sensitive to damage because of the rapid cell turn over.

-Patients who are especially at risk for chronic GI problems are those that were previously treated with abdominal or pelvic radiation therapy (RT) for tumors such as rhabdomyosarcoma because:
+Childhood cancer survivors (CCS) who are especially at risk for chronic GI problems are those that were previously treated with abdominal or pelvic radiation therapy (RT) for tumors such as rhabdomyosarcoma because:

 • The dose of RT required is moderately high

-• Possible previous surgery (risk of adhesions)
+• It is likely that they had surgery (risk of adhesions)

 Normal anatomy and function: